All About My Mother: Release

 The film premiered in Spain on 8 April 1999 and went into general theatrical release on 16 April.
 It was shown at the Cannes Film Festival, the Karlovy Vary Film Festival, the Auckland Film Festival, the Austin Film Festival, the Thessaloniki International Film Festival, and the New York Film Festival before going into limited release in the United States.
 It eventually grossed €9,962,047 in Spain ($12,595,016), $8,344,738 in the US, and $59,609,091 in foreign markets for a worldwide box office total of $67,957,990.

 Reception

 Critical response

+The film was well-received by critics.
 Janet Maslin of The New York Times called it Almodóvar's "best film by far", noting he "presents this womanly melodrama with an empathy to recall George Cukor's and an eye-dampening intensity to out-Sirk Douglas Sirk".
 She added, "It's the crossover moment in the career of a born four-hankie storyteller of ever-increasing stature.
 Look out, Hollywood, here he comes".